-Marchant, a Republican, has been the representative for Texas's 24th congressional district since Jan 4, 2005 (next election in 2016) (map).
+Marchant, a Republican, is the representative for Texas's 24th congressional district (view map) and has served since Jan 4, 2005.
+Marchant is next up for reelection in 2018.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Marchant is shown as a purple triangle. (analysis methodology)
+Marchant is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Kenny Marchant sits on the following committees:

 Marchant sponsors bills primarily in these issue areas:

 Some of Marchant’s most recently sponsored bills include...